Orbital Riveting

 K = Path of forming tool

-N = Forming surface @ constant angl
+N = Forming surface @ constant angle

 KF = contact surface or area